Nathan East: Equipment

 With Yamaha, East developed a custom 5-string bass guitar signature model, the BBNE (modeled after his early 1980s BB5000 5-string bass).
 The second signature bass, the BBNE2, was released in 2001.
 A limited edition 30th Anniversary version (the BBNE2 LTD) was released in 2011.
 He has also used custom 6-string prototypes of his BBNE2 bass guitar between 2003 and 2005, along with his black 1980s LB-1 Motion 5-string bass and a pair of 6-string TRB6P models.
 Yamaha introduced the NE1 Parametric EQ Pedal, otherwise known as the "Magic Box" in the early 2000s.
 This pedal essentially gives the player the ability to use the "Nathan East EQ curve" on any bass they choose.
 East also plays a Yamaha SLB200 Silent Upright Bass.

+In 2019, East co-developed a custom in-ear monitor dubbed N8 (a product abbreviation that plays on East's first name, Nate) with 64 Audio, an Oregon-based manufacturer of in-ear monitors for stage performers, mixing engineers and audio enthusiasts.